A local proof for the characterization of Young measures generated by sequences in BV: Setup

 \end{proposition}

 The proof of this result proceeds via a similar, yet more involved, blow-up principle as in the case of regular points, see~\eqref{eq:sing_tangent_YM}.
-We omit the proof since the result follows immediately from the singular localization principle in Section~3.3 of~\cite{Rind11PhD} or~\cite{Rind11LSIF} (in a BD-context).
+We omit the proof since the result follows immediately from the singular localization principle in Section~3.3 of~\cite{Rind11PhD} or~\cite{Rind11LSIF}.